JaredJomar/Projects/VideoDownload/readme.md

 4. Select download type
 5. Pick resolution
 6. Click Download
+7. Use Pause/Resume button to control download progress

+### ⏸️ Pause and Resume Downloads
+1. **Pause**: Click the "Pause" button during an active download to suspend it
+2. **Resume**: Click "Resume" to continue the download from where it was paused
+3. **Benefits**: No need to restart downloads, saves bandwidth and time
+4. **Compatibility**: Works with all supported platforms and download types

 ### 📋 Batch Download
 1. Create a text file with URLs (one per line)